 New Police and Judicial Cooperation Agreements.
-Beyond the increasing dialogue, U.S.-EU efforts against terrorism have produced a number of new agreements that seek to improve police and judicial cooperation.
-In 2001 and 2002, two U.S.-Europol information-sharing agreements were concluded; these allow U.S. law enforcement authorities and Europol to share both "strategic" information (including threat tips, crime patterns, and risk assessments) as well as "personal" information (such as names, addresses, and criminal records).
+U.S.-EU efforts against terrorism have produced a number of new accords that seek to improve police and judicial cooperation.
+In 2001 and 2002, two U.S.-Europol agreements were concluded to allow U.S. law enforcement authorities and Europol to share both "strategic" information (threat tips, crime patterns, and risk assessments) as well as "personal" information (such as names, addresses, and criminal records).
 U.S.-EU negotiations on the personal information accord proved especially arduous, as U.S. officials had to overcome worries that the United States did not meet EU data protection standards.
 The EU considers the privacy of personal data a basic right, and EU regulations are written to keep such data out of the hands of law enforcement authorities as much as possible.

-In June 2003, the United States and the EU signed two treaties on extradition and mutual legal assistance (MLA) to help simplify the extradition process, and promote better prosecutorial cooperation.
-In negotiating these treaties, the U.S. death penalty and the extradition of EU nationals posed particular challenges.
+In June 2003, the United States and the EU signed two treaties on extradition and mutual legal assistance (MLA) to help simplify the extradition process and promote better prosecutorial cooperation.
+The U.S. death penalty and the extradition of EU nationals posed particular challenges in these negotiations.
 Washington effectively agreed to EU demands that suspects extradited from the EU will not face the death penalty, which EU law bans.
 U.S. officials also relented on their initial demands that the treaty guarantee the extradition of any EU national.
-They stress, however, that the extradition accord modernizes and harmonizes existing bilateral extradition agreements with individual EU member states.
-The MLA treaty will provide U.S. authorities access to European bank account information, speed the processing of MLA requests, and permit joint investigations.
-The treaties must now be transposed into national law by EU members, and ratified by the U.S. Senate before they can enter into force.4
+They stress, however, that the extradition accord modernizes and harmonizes existing bilateral extradition agreements with individual EU members.
+The MLA treaty will provide U.S. authorities access to European bank account information, speed MLA request processing, and permit joint investigations.
+The treaties must now be transposed into national law by EU members and be ratified by the U.S. Senate before they can enter into force.
+In September 2006, President Bush transmitted the EU-wide extradition and MLA treaties to the Senate for its advice and consent.

 Border Control and Transport Security.
 The United States and the EU have been placing increasing emphasis on cooperation in the areas of border control and transport security, as seen by the creation of the high-level policy dialogue on these issues.
 Several agreements have also been concluded.
-In April 2004, the United States and EU signed a customs cooperation accord; among other measures, it calls for extending the
+In April 2004, the United States and EU signed a customs cooperation accord; among other measures, it calls for extending the U.S. Container Security Initiative (CSI) throughout the Union.
+CSI stations U.S. customs officers in foreign ports to help pre-screen U.S.-bound cargo containers to ensure that they do not contain dangerous substances such as weapons of mass destruction.